 The 35-credit-hour Master of Arts in Writing program provides excellent, affordable graduate instruction in a compassionate, noncompetitive, supportive community.
 You can use your MAW studies to pursue a literary passion, to advance in a new or existing career, or to change career paths.
-Employers sometimes reimburse educational expenses, and teachers may be able to use their graduate studies toward an advancement in rank.
+Employers sometimes reimburse educational expenses.
 The Spalding MAW can be completed in as little as a year, over two intensive semesters and a capstone residency.
 You may matriculate into the MFA program if you wish to receive the terminal degree, earning two master’s degrees for about the same cost as the MFA program alone.
 Read more about why serious writers choose Spalding.

 How It Works

 Each semester, you complete a week-long residency course on campus or abroad alongside MFA students, followed by an independent study course in which you write extensively, read critically, and receive detailed feedback from a faculty mentor.
 You can choose a shorter, more intensive schedule or a longer, less intensive schedule for your independent study course.
 The flexibility built into Spalding’s low-residency model makes graduate study possible for students with full-time jobs and substantial family commitments.

 Residency: Attend an introductory residency including lectures, readings, discussions, and a faculty-led workshop exploring creative writing craft.

 Independent study: Introductory one-on-one mentored study in creative writing and reading in your chosen genre.

 Residency: Attend an intermediate residency including lectures, readings, panel discussions, and a faculty-led workshop exploring creative writing craft.